US grew less impoverished, better educated in second half of 2010s - NewsBreak

 The nation’s poverty rate dropped significantly in the last half of the decade, going from 15.5% in the 2011 to 2015 period, in the aftermath of the Great Recession, to 12.8% in the 2016 to 2020 period.
 With the exception of Alaska, where its change wasn’t statistically significant, poverty decreased in 49 states, the District of Columbia and Puerto Rico.

 Along with the increase in household income and decline in poverty, home sizes got bigger.
-The number of owner-occupied homes with at least four bedrooms jumped from 29.7% to 31.3%The cities with the most bidding wars on homes, according to real estate data
+The number of owner-occupied homes with at least four bedrooms jumped from 29.7% to 31.3%Secret Stages music festival ending after 10 years in Birmingham

 People were slightly less mobile in the last half of the 2010s, with 86.2% staying in the same home in the 2016 to 2020 period, compared to 85.1% in the 2011 to 2015 span.
 Young adults, who tend to move more than any age group, also slowed down their mobility, with 76.4% of people between ages 25 and 34 staying put compared to 75% between 2011 and 2015.
 Demographers say overall mobility in the U.S. has declined in recent years because housing construction hasn’t kept pace with population growth, and the increase in the debt people carry makes moving more difficult.